France-ioi/projects-overview/README.md

 This repository contains all past tasks from our Castor Informatique contest.
 These can be developped and tested outside of any platform.
 It uses:
  * [bebras-modules](https://github.com/France-ioi/bebras-modules)

+These tasks can be tested as part of our contest archive on [concours.castor-informatique.fr](http://concours.castor-informatique.fr), or directly on [castor-informatique.fr/questions](http://castor-informatique.fr/questions).

 ## Tasks libraries
 * [bebras-modules](https://github.com/France-ioi/bebras-modules)